peek-travel/swift-currency/README.md

 Swift Currency provides type-safe representations of [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) currencies in Swift.

-It provides many conveniences for working with currencies, such as literal representations, string interpolation, and algorithms.
+It provides many conveniences for working with currencies, such as literal representations, string interpolation, and mathematics.

 ```swift
 import Currency